dbt-labs/docs.getdbt.com/website/docs/docs/cloud/cloud-cli-installation.md

 ## Prerequisites
-The dbt Cloud CLI is available in all [deployment regions](/docs/cloud/about-cloud/regions-ip-addresses) and and for both multi-tenant and single-tenant accounts (Azure single-tenant not supported at this time).
+The dbt Cloud CLI is available in all [deployment regions](/docs/cloud/about-cloud/regions-ip-addresses) and for both multi-tenant and single-tenant accounts (Azure single-tenant not supported at this time).

 You must be on dbt version 1.5 or higher.
 Refer to [dbt Cloud versions](/docs/dbt-versions/upgrade-core-in-cloud) to upgrade.